mks-greenfield/cron-job/README.md

 }
 ```

-- Upon completion, the job then sends me an email to notify that it's done.
+- Upon completion, it sends me an email to notify that it's done with the corresponding job statistics and any error logs.

 #### Usage